-Understanding that erectile dysfunction could have a medical cause, just as asthma or arthritis do, can allow you to feel more at ease in mentioning it to your doctor.
+Understanding that erectile dysfunction could have a medical cause, just as asthma or arthritis do, can help you to feel more at ease in mentioning it to your doctor.
+Your doctor is used to talking about these issues.
 By opening up this discussion, which is confidential, your doctor can help you in a number of ways.

-Your doctor can check your health and any current medications for likely side effects.
-If psychological reasons are suspected, your doctor can advise you on the appropriate action and help you access counselling services you (and your partner) may benefit from.
+They can check your health and any current medications for likely side effects.
+If psychological reasons are suspected, your doctor can advise you on what would help, including helping you access counselling services you (and your partner) may benefit from.

 Tests by your doctor may include:

-- A physical examination, which may include the genitals and prostate gland.
+- a physical examination, which may include your genitals and prostate gland

-- Blood and urine tests for hormones, blood lipids, liver and kidney function and diabetes.
+- blood and urine tests for hormones, blood lipids, thyroid, liver and kidney function and diabetes.

-If your erection problems have a medical cause, your doctor can explain the treatment options, the techniques needed to make them work and their suitability for your needs in the light of your overall health.
+If your erection problems have a medical cause, your doctor can explain the treatment options, the techniques needed to make them work and their suitability for your needs based on your overall health.